dagargo/overwitch/docs/index.md

 Multi-device applications:

-* `overwitch`, which is a GUI application that uses a D-Bus service under the hood.
+* `overwitch`, which is a GUI application that uses the below D-Bus service under the hood.
-* `overwitch-service`, which is a CLI application and also the same executable that the aforementioned D-Bus service uses.
+* `overwitch-service`, which is a D-Bus and CLI application that will create a JACK client for every device detected or plugged in later.

-Utilities:
+Single-device utilities:

-* `overwitch-cli`, which is a single-client program.
+* `overwitch-cli`, which is a single-device JACK client program.
 * `overwitch-play`, which plays multitrack audio thru Overbridge devices.
 * `overwitch-record`, which records multitrack audio from Overbridge devices.